ISYRHH/Benchmarking-openGauss-Against-PostgreSQL-A-Comparative-Analysis/README.md

 ## Files

-"project3.pdf" is a detailed introduction of the process of the project.
+"project3.pdf" is a detailed report of the process of the project.

 "xxx.cpp" are the codes used in the project.